 Closing up your house can cause other problems.

-The level of air pollutants in the average home is ten times the level of pollutants outside.
+The level of air pollutants in the average home is up to 5 times the level of pollutants outside.
+(1)

 Dust, pollen, mold spores, tobacco smoke, and pet dander accumulate when you seal your house tight.

 Some people then develop allergies all year long.

-This is why a good air purifier is a must.
+Using one or more good air purifiers is a must.

 There are many air purifiers to choose from, but choose a high-quality HEPA air purifier.

 If you’ve ever considered moving to the desert to avoid allergies — DON’T!